-I think this is either Blueís local HQ, a guest ranch for future space tourists (God know thereís nowhere for the idle rich in Van Horn), or possibly even a home-from-home for the man himself (cf Muskís cheap prefabí at Boca Chica).
+I think this is either Blueís local HQ, a guest ranch for future space tourists (God knows, thereís nowhere for the idle rich in Van Horn), or possibly even a home-from-home for the man himself (cf Muskís cheap prefabí at Boca Chica).

 You can stop opposite the historic sign and check it out, but here youíre guaranteed to meet security if you linger (and those dudes look mean), so keep your engine running and be prepared to scarper like I did!

 Detail of observatory and key-card scanner.